-Gregor Robertson was first elected Vision Vancouver Mayor of Vancouver in November 2008, and re-elected in 2011.
+Gregor Robertson was first elected Mayor of Vancouver in November 2008, and re-elected to a second term in November 2011.

 He was re-elected on his commitment to end street homelessness by 2015, address housing affordability, support public transit, and make Vancouver the greenest city in the world.